 These salt and pepper vegetable chips are the perfect low carb and paleo portable snack option.
 Get your daily vegetables in with these low carb chips and still feel like you are having an indulgent snack.
 I love to dip these in my Greek Onion Dip, or my Paleo Avocado Hummus recipe.

 I used avocado oil to fry these low carb chips because it has a very high smoke point of over 500° and will not scorch and burn.
 It is also a very light oil, so you won’t end up with greasy, soggy chips.
 You may want to change the oil out halfway through so that they second half of your chips turn out just as perfectly as the first half.

 Tips: Slicing all of the vegetables will go a lot faster if you use a mandoline, versus doing it by hand with a knife.
-Just be careful not to loose a finger on the mandoline.
-This is the model that I use.
+Just be careful not to lose a finger on the mandoline.

 I recommend frying the chips separately by vegetable type.
 Each vegetable with very in frying times.
 This way you end up with consistently crispy chips, instead of some that are crispy and some that are undercooked and chewy.
 Also, it will keep the color of the beets from bleeding onto all of the other chips.